Log in

 Storing medical marijuana while you travel is simple: keep it in the original packaging.
 Traveling with any unlabeled prescription bottle can lead to legal trouble.
 Discreetly store your medical marijuana in a zippered compartment in your luggage alongside your MMJ card and any corresponding paperwork.

-First, know that you have legal rights and try not to panic.
-Be respectful and present your medical marijuana card and any accompanying documents.
+First, know that you have legal rights, and try not to panic.
+Be respectful, and present your medical marijuana card and any accompanying documents.
 If the issue persists, get in touch with an attorney.

-Checklist for Traveling with Medical Marijuana
+Checklist for traveling with medical marijuana

-The safest way to travel with medical marijuana is to avoid it in the first place.
+The safest way to travel with medical marijuana is to avoid doing it in the first place.
 However, if you must travel with medical cannabis, here are some important points to keep in mind:

 • First, be sure that your MMJ card has not expired or is near expiring (within 30 days).